Estimating Representative Causal Effects with Double Machine Learning: Residuals-on-Residuals Regression with Heterogeneous Treatment Effects

-We consider the plim of the OLS regression of $Y_i - g(X_i)$ on $T_i - h(X_i)$ with observations $O_i = (Y_i, T_i, X_i)$, $i = 1, \ldots N$.
-We assume that the observations $O_1, \ldots, O_N \sim O$ are independent and identically distributed.
-While $g$ and $h$ must be estimated in practice, for ease of exposition, we assume consistent estimators for these and focus on the (true) limiting $g$ and $h$.\footnote{Researchers typically use extremely flexible function classes for $g$ and $h$ (e.g., gradient boosted trees or deep neural networks) that are able to approximate the true nuisance functions arbitrarily closely.}
+We analyze the plim of the OLS regression of $Y_i - m(X_i)$ on $T_i - h(X_i)$ with i.i.d. observations $(Y_i, T_i, X_i)$, $i = 1, \ldots N$.
+Although $m$ and $h$ must be estimated in practice, we focus on the (true) limiting $m$ and $h$ to emphasize that the RORR plim is biased for the ATE even when the researcher has access to sufficient covariates and consistently estimates these nuisances.\footnote{In practice, researchers often use extremely flexible function classes for $m$ and $h$ (e.g., deep neural networks) that are able to approximate the true nuisance functions arbitrarily closely.}

-First observe that:
+First, observe that